Slow Cooker Butternut Squash Dal

 - 1 small butternut squash cut into 1/2 inch cubes

 - 1 1/2 cups dry red lentils

 - 1 (400mL) can coconut milk

 - 1 tbsp curry powder

 - 1 tsp salt

 - 1/4 tsp pepper

-- After mixture has finished cooking, mix in spinach and then plate with rice, garnishing with sesame seeds and cilantro.
+- Once dal is finished cooking, stir in spinach and then plate with rice, garnishing with sesame seeds and cilantro.
+Enjoy!